franfabrizio/franfabrizio-dev-blog/content/posts/private-domain-home-network.md

 I started my homelab running my own bind9 instance, which appealed to my 1990's sysadmin sensibilities, but I eventually settled on another product which inhabits this middle ground - Technitium.
 If Pi-hole is an ad-blocker with some DNS functionality attached, then Technitium is a DNS server with some ad-blocking capability attached.
 Technitium supports a fuller set of DNS functionality than Pi-hole while being slightly less robust (but still plenty useful) on the ad-blocking side.
 I prefer it for some of that extra DNS functionality - Pi-hole is a DNS forwarder and can be a pseudo-resolver for custom local DNS names, but it's not a real recursive DNS resolver (one which can recursively query DNS servers until it discovers the IP address) without the addition of some additional software like unbound to do the recursive resolving.
 Technitium is a self-contained package that does all of this, and that's quite useful and handy.

 Whatever solution you settle on, make sure your local network contains a DNS server which can respond with the IP addresses for your custom domain devices.

+### Setting up Technitium

+#### Step 1: Install Technitium

+On the [Technitium DNS download page](https://technitium.com/dns/) you'll find installers and portable apps for Windows, Linux, Mac, Pi and Docker.

+Once you have it up and running, you should be able to reach its Dashboard on port 5380.

+[image goes here]

+Yours won't have any activity on it yet, of course.

+#### Step 2: Set up a forward zone

+The next thing to do is set up your forward zone which maps names to IP addresses.
+Go to the Zones tab.
+You'll see a handful of Internal zones already set up - you can safely ignore these for now.
+Click the Add Zone button and fill out the form to set up your zone.
+For the purposes of this tutorial, we'll create `unicorn.home`.

+[image]

+You'll want to choose the Primary Zone type.

+#### Step 3:

 ## Managing Dynamic Host Configuration (DHCP)